koenrane/KR-new-site/content/physiology.md

 ![](https://assets.turntrout.com/static/images/posts/fovea.avif)

 As the above image may make obvious, the lens focuses light onto a point.
 That point lands on the fovea.
-So I guess you'd need several lenses to concentrate light on several different fovea, which probably isn't worth the hassle?
+So I guess you'd need several lenses to concentrate light on several different foveae, which probably isn't worth the hassle?
 I'm still confused as to the final details.

 > [!quote]- Gemini's explanation
 > **Why one fovea in humans (and most vertebrates):**